 - Pets are not allowed on Frazier Discovery Trail.
-Where allowed, pets must be on a leash no longer than 6' at all times. - Do not attempt to cross streams during icy conditions or flooding. - Be sure you are physically able to complete the hike you've - Take plenty of water-at least a quart per hour. - When you return from your hike, check for ticks. - Stay on the trail and avoid trampling sensitive vegetation. - Be sure someone knows where you are and when to expect your return. - It's dangerous and potentially deadly to climb on the rocks near waterfalls. - Filter or treat water from streams before drinking.
+Where allowed, pets must be on a leash no longer than 6 feet at all - Do not attempt to cross streams during icy conditions or flooding. - Be sure you are physically able to complete the hike you've chosen. - Take plenty of water-at least a quart per hour. - When you return from your hike, check for ticks. - Stay on the trail and avoid trampling sensitive vegetation. - Be sure someone knows where you are and when to expect your return. - It's dangerous and potentially deadly to climb on the rocks near waterfalls. - Cell and GPS services are unreliable.